PROFILES

 Consequence: two profiles on the same machine (default and work) are not the same peer.
 They have distinct pubkeys and distinct socket paths.
 They can talk to each other over ALP.1 exactly like they'd talk to a profile on a different machine over ALP.2.

-Rotation is deliberate: delete alp/secrets/ and the next alpi alp start generates a fresh pair.
+Rotation is deliberate: delete alp/secrets/ and the next alpi daemon restart generates a fresh pair when the ALP service boots for this profile.
 Every peer who pinned the old pubkey must update their entry — rotation is an outage for the peer mesh, not a silent operation.
 Treat it the way you'd treat rotating an SSH key.

 When to create a new profile